Ferniss/dokumentation/README.md

 A crucial step for a **successful** project is documentation.
 But don't forget to update it from time to time so it stays relevant and useful.
 There are many ways for documenting a piece of code.
-In this case we will be working on both soft and technical docunentation for your newly created fetch-wrapper npm module.
+In this case, we will be working on both soft and technical documentation for your newly created fetch-wrapper npm module.

 ## Keep your documentation updated.
 Every change in code must be followed by a relevant change in documentation.
-Otherwise documentation soon becomes outdated, which is equal to the absence of documentation.
+Otherwise, documentation soon becomes outdated, which is equal to the absence of documentation.
 A README on the Git repository is in sync with the project because, when you make changes to the code you're "forced" to update the README too (otherwise users will complain).

 A README is a crucial but basic way of documenting your project.
 Every project should at least have a README, so let's make one!